 Are antibiotic-resistant bacteria present on organic livestock farms?
-E. Pleydell Is the doubling of withdrawal time a sufficient measure?
-Evaluations of Oxytetracycline residue persistence in sheep milk G. Calaresu, G. Leori, C. Testa, G. Marogna and L. Secchi Analysis of disease prevalence and medical treatments in organic dairy herds in the Netherlands A. Kijstra and J. van derWerf Is Orbesel the answer to mastitis on organic farms?
-C. Notz 145 149 157 165 Posters: The way of an internal test scalent.
-Orbesol, as preventive measure for the The use of an internal test sealant, Orbseal, as prevenative measure for the dry cow period W. Schaeren and J. Maurer Health and welfare in organic animal rearig in Spain: what do the veterinarians who advise organic farms say?
-171 R. Garcia Trujillo and J. Fernandez Ruminant health in organic agriculture- a research and development project 175 in Austria E. Stoger Exploring the potential of clinoptilolite for the control of gastrointestinal 181 nematodes in organic sheep production D. Zygoyiannis WORMCOPS - Worm control in organic production systems for small ruminants in Europe: Towards the implementation of non-chemical 183 sustainable approaches (EU-project: QLK5-CT-2001-1843) S.M.
+E. Pleydell Is the daubling of with drawel time a sufficient measure?
+Evaluations of 145 Is the doubling of withdrawal time a sufficient measure?
+Evaluations of Oxytetracycline residue persistence in sheep milk G. Calaresu, G. Leori, C. Testa, G. Marogna and L. Secchi Analysis of disease prevalence and medical treatments in organic dairy herds 149 in the Netherlands A. Kijstra and J. van derWerf 157 Is Orbesel the answer to mastitis on organic farms?
+C. Notz 165 Posters: The use of an internal test sealant, Orbseal, as prevenative measure for the dry cow period W. Schaeren and J. Maurer Health and welfare in organic animal rearig in Spain: what do the 171 veterinarians who advise organic farms say?
+R. Garcia Trujillo and J. Fernandez Ruminant health in organic agriculture- a research and development project 175 in Austria E. Stoger Exploring the potential of clinoptilolite for the control of gastrointestinal 181 nematodes in orgainic sheep production D. Zygoyiannis WORMCOPS - Worm control in organic production systems for small 183 ruminants in Europe: Towards the implementation of non-chemical sustainable approaches (EU-project: QLK5-CT-2001-1843) S.M.
 Thamsborg et al 185 Working Group Report: Restricted veterinary inputs in organic systems: how should their use be restricted?
-191 Part D: Other posters Opportunities for Hungarian organic goat milk producer O. Szekely and T. Kupai Opportunities for the Hungarian organic sheep and deer farmer 195 T.Kupai and O. Szekely 199 Native breeds in organic animal production in Hungary L. Radics and P. Pusztai Limitations to organic livestock production: Turkey as a case study for 203 developing countries Y. Sayan and M.Polat Opening channels of communication between the Associated Candidate 207 Countries and the EU in ecological farming L. Radics and J. Nagy 213
+191 Part D: Other posters Opportunities for Hungarian organic goat milk producer 195 O. Szekely and T. Kupai Opportunities for the Hungarian organic sheep and deer farmer 193 T.Kupai and O. Szekely Native breeds in organic animal production in Hungary 199 L. Radics and P. Pusztai Limitations to organic livestock production: Turkey as a case study for 203 developing countries 207

+Y. Sayan and M.Polat207Opening channels of communication between the Associated Candidate207Countries and the EU in ecological farming213